m3g/ComplexMixtures.jl/docs/src/options.md

 trajectory.
 For long trajectories (most desirable and common), this value can even be decreased to speed up the calculations.

+`seed`: Seed for random number generator.
+If `-1`, the seed will be generated from the entropy of the system.
+If your results are dependent on the seed, is is probable that you do not have enough sampling.
+Mostly used for testing purposes.
+Two runs are only identical if ran with the same seed and in serial mode.

+`nthreads`: How many threads to use.
+By default, all available threads will be used (for multi-threading, one for managing, `n-1` for computation).

 `lcell`: Integer, the cell length of the linked-cell method (actually the cell length is `cutoff/lcell`).
 Default: 2.